brianc/fluxed/README.md

 ### <Provider /> & connect

 If you're familiar with react-redux we've copied the concepts of its "dependency injection" here.
-We can 'connect' our instance to a store "provided" to the component hierarchy up above.
-It would look like so:
+We can "connect" our components to a store instance "provided" to the component hierarchy.
+It looks like this:

 ```js
 import React, { Component } from 'react'